josejuanmartinez/anonymizer/README_collab.md

 ### Preparing PDF files

-Being in `anonymizer_docs` folder created before:
+Being in `anonymizer_docs` folder created before, copy all the pdfs you need to anonymize.

 `sudo cp [path_to_example_pdf].pdf ./input/`

-Copy all the pdfs you need to anonymize.

 ### Request